vieri2in/Iteration-project-cpp/README.md

 # Iteration-project-cpp
-This project demonstrates how to customize a iterator in C++.
+This project demonstrates how to write a custom iterator in C++.